Gops319/Fetch_DE/README.md

 - **Key Points**

     - **Handling Topic Creation Timing with `time.sleep(10)`**.
-        - This line `time.sleep(10)` was added to address a common issue in kafka pipeines where the consumer attempts to subscribe to a topic before it is created by the producer.
-Without this delay, the consumer might throw an error indicating that the topic does not exist.
-This ensures that the consumer starts only after the producer has initialized all required topics.
-        - By introducing this delay, the pipeline avoids unnecessary errors and ensures smooth startup in environments where topics are dynamically created.
+        - Added a delay because, in this current setup, the source topic is not readily available, which throws an error with the consumer.

     - **Designing for two topics: Processed data and Aggregated** data